VincentMarquez/Spectral-Memory/README.md

 # The Spectrum Remembers

-Spectral Memory is a simple memory module that converts training-trajectory statistics into a small set of Spectral Memory Tokens (SMTs) for long-range forecasting.
+This repository implements Spectral Memory, a spectral memory architecture for long-range time series forecasting.
+The core algorithm is KLMemory (Karhunen–Loève Memory), which performs K-L decomposition over training-trajectory summaries and generates Spectral Memory Tokens that are prepended to the model’s context at inference.

 Instead of storing sequence content (recurrent states, KV caches, or SSM hidden states), Spectral Memory stores a compressed summary of how the model’s representations evolve across training batches.
 Each training batch is summarized through attention pooling, these summaries are collected in a history buffer, and a Karhunen–Loève (K-L) decomposition extracts the dominant spectral modes.
 A small learnable MLP maps these modes into SMTs, which are prepended to the model’s context at inference.